 - Demonstrate an understanding of the assessment process used to determine the severity of complications of trauma

-- To show that they are able to apply a multi-disciplinary and cross-specialty approach to the assessment and management of trauma afflicted patients
+- To show that students are able to apply a multi-disciplinary and cross-specialty approach to the assessment and management of trauma afflicted patients.

 Module Attendance Required